dataronio/Concurrency-flock/README.md

 5. Short answer: Why is it working?
 How has adding locks fixed the problems you noted in question 1?
 How is overall performance of the application affected?

+## Stretch Goals

+* Make some processes deposit money while others withdraw money.

+* Have some processes simply check the balance without changing it.
+Do you need to lock?
+If so, do you need to use `LOCK_EX`?
+If not, what are the advantages of your approach?